Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 The run of CH4 molecules is executed with the vector-parallel computer of 48 cores (so named 1 job) in the directory ~/siesta-4.1-b4-LX/Examples/C96H384-MD35 (figures in Ref.
 3).
 The number of 96 carbons is just devided by 2 carbons per core.
+Also, the 96 cores using 2 job in parallel or the 192 cores using 4 job in parallel is possible by two or four nodes.

 ### Points to Make the Vector-Parallel Siesta Code ###